jszczerbinsky/KOEngine/README.md

 KOEngine is small, yet very powerfull multiplatform C framework for creating 2D games.

 ## Installation and usage
-You can find tutorials and documentation on [here](https://jszczerbinsky.github.io/KOEngine/index.html)
+You can find tutorials and documentation [here](https://jszczerbinsky.github.io/KOEngine/index.html)